ASCEND:BLO Network Summit

 June 19, 2019 | 8:30am – 5:30pm | Location TBA

-We are excited to announce that the first annual ASCEND:BLO Network Summit will be held on Wednesday, June 19, from 8:30am to 5:30pm.
-The Summit will be a first-of-its-kind opportunity for representatives of the over 250 Black-Led Organizations (BLOs) across six Bay Area counties (Alameda, Contra Costa, Marin, San Francisco, San Mateo and Santa Clara) to come together on Juneteenth around the theme of “Breaking Barriers – Building Bonds.”
+The first annual ASCEND:BLO Network Summit was held on Wednesday, June 19, from 8:30am to 5:30pm.
+The Summit was a first-of-its-kind opportunity for representatives of the over 250 Black-Led Organizations (BLOs) across six Bay Area counties (Alameda, Contra Costa, Marin, San Francisco, San Mateo and Santa Clara) to come together on Juneteenth around the theme of “Breaking Barriers – Building Bonds.”

-This opportunity to network with peers is something that BLOs do not want to miss: learn from and be inspired by dynamic speakers and facilitators, and connect with funders committed to supporting the sustainability and sense of community of Bay Area BLOs.
-Registration will be complementary for BLOs and the Summit is being designed with guidance from a diverse Planning Committee.
+BLOs had the opportunity to network, learn from, and be inspired by dynamic speakers and facilitators, and connect with funders committed to supporting the sustainability and sense of community of Bay Area BLOs.

 In partnership with the San Francisco Foundation and the Women Donors Network, on May 20th, EBCF had the privilege of hosting the Donors of Color Network event, entitled “Diversity in Philanthropy: Understanding, Engaging, and Networking the High Net Worth Donor of Color.”